willjow/.files/README.md

 # .dotfiles
-organized for management with GNU Stow
+Organized for management with GNU Stow.

-be careful to appropriately use the options --no-folding and setting the target to root with -t / when necessary
+Be careful to appropriately use the options `--no-folding` and setting the target to root with `-t /` when necessary.